barryclark/jekyll-now/_posts/2018-1-18-distributed-tensorflow.md

 Nowadays, Between-Graph Replication overwhelms In-Graph Replication in Distributed TensorFlow thanks to its flexibility.
 In fact, it is difficult to find an example of In-Graph Replication.

-A piece of code of Synchronous Between-Graph in [OtoNhanh.vn](https://www.otonhanh.vn/):
+A piece of code of Synchronous Between-Graph from our engine:
 <div style="font-size: 75%;">
  {% highlight python %}
         with tf.device(dev):